Do you wear hosiery?

 These are the most common types of hosiery:

-- Anklets: ankle length socks made from sheer hosiery fabric.
+- Anklets: ankle length socks made from sheer fabric.

-- Knee Highs: Hosiery that reaches to the knee and designed to be worn under pants.
+- Knee Highs: reach to the knee and designed to be worn under pants.

 - Stockings: reach up to the upper thigh are are held in place with a girdle or garter belt and are usually sheer.
 Hold-ups are stockings that are held in place with an elastic band typically with some silicone that acts as traction